brunoasm/TaxReformer/README.md

 This program was developed for a specific application and I am slowly working to make it more generally useful.
 If you want to use it and run into trouble, don't hesitate adding an issue: https://github.com/brunoasm/TaxReformer/issues

-The program tries its best to find your names in some database, but different databases have different taxon coverages, levels of information and API require different inputs.
-For that reason, it is hard to make bulk searches: each name is searched individually, and this might happen several times if a match is not easily found.
-Open Tree of Life and Global Names Server might get mad at you if you try too many names, therefore making thousands or millions of requests to their servers.
-You should only use this tool for a small number of names each time you run.
+The program tries its best to find your names in some database, but different databases have different taxon coverages and APIs also require different inputs.
+For that reason, it is hard to make bulk searches: each name will be searched individually, and this might happen several times per name if a match is not easily found.
+Open Tree of Life and Global Names Server might get mad at you if you make thousands or millions of requests to their servers.
+You should only use this tool for a somewhat small number of names each time you run.
 In our case, we searched a little less than 10,000 records, which took about one day.

 Since each database uses different higher taxonomies, it is hard to delimit contexts.
-For example, Open Tree Taxonomy uses *Birds* to constrain search to birds, but to constrain on other databases we need to filter out taxa not contained in *Aves*.
+For example, Open Tree Taxonomy uses *Birds* to constrain search to birds, but to constrain the same search on other databases we need to filter out taxa not contained in *Aves*.
 To delimit search to your taxa of interest, you will have to play both with `--context` and `tax-filter` (see examples above)

 # Author